By Amber Scott, For The Miami Student

 Christopher Kelley, professor of political science at Miami, says cable channels like Comedy Central saw a potential market in young people.
 The creation of late night comedy show, he says, has resulted in the uptick of young people showing up to the polls.

-The draw of political satires isn’t the politics — it’s the comedic presentation.
-According to Kelley, if these shows made politics their focus and presentation secondary, they
+The draw of political satires isn't the politics - it's the comedic presentation.
+According to Kelley, if these shows made politics their focus and presentation secondary, they wouldn't be successful.

 "Laughter is a way to engage anyone," says Kelley.
 "Anyone that can figure out how to make someone laugh knows how to reach them in a way that you can't do with any other style."